Pieniny National Park (Poland): Features

 The Pieniny mountains consist mostly of limestone.
 The mountains have picturesque, almost vertical cliffs which go down to the Dunajec River.
 The most famous summit - Trzy Korony (Three Crowns) is 982 meters above sea level high, however Pieniny's highest mountain - Wysokie Skałki - is 1050 meters above sea level and is not located in the national park.

 Pieniny National Park is located in the Dunajec river basin, and the river occupies an important position among factors that influence Pieniny's look.
 Even though the park is small in size, within its area thrive hundreds of species of plants, including 640 kinds of mushrooms.
 Sometimes, on the same rock, grow plants with opposite means of survival.
 The park's meadows, which are the result of human activity, are some of the richest plant ecosystems of Poland (30 to 40 species of flowers for every square meter).

 So far around 6500 animal species are known to live in the Pieniny.
 It is believed that the area is even more abundant - with up to 15 000 species.
 There are numerous birds, fish, reptiles and amphibians as well as mammals.
 The most important predator is the lynx.
 On the shores of the Dunajec the otter thrives.

 The first permanent human settlements in the Pieniny mountains date back to 1257, when Polish princess Kinga was given nearby lands.
 In 1280, the princess founded a monastery at Stary Sącz, later the Czorsztyn castle was built.
 This castle belonged to Poland, on the southern side of the Dunajec valley, the Hungarians built their own, then called Dunajec (today it belongs to Poland and its name is Niedzica).
 In 1997, the Dunajec valley was flooded as a result of construction of a river dam.

-There are 34 kilometres of tourist walking trails in the park, from such peaks as Sokolica and Trzy Korony one can have excellent view on the Pieniny and the Tatra mountains as well as the Dunajec.
+There are many hiking trails in the park, from such peaks as Sokolica and Trzy Korony one can have excellent view on the Pieniny and the Tatra mountains as well as the Dunajec.
 The Park's main attraction is a river trip on wooden rafts, very popular among all tourists.